BuildOnViction/docs/docs/get-started/masternode-setup-guide.md

 ## 7. Create Wallet Addresses
-FIXME Coinbase (dummy account); Deposit (50k account); Various wallet options; Links elsewhere

 Before being able to proceed further, you will need **two** seperate Tomo addresses to operate a masternode.
 One is like an ID/placeholder/dummy for the Masternode, and the other is where the 50,000 TOMO (50k) is staked from.

-* ADDR1 - MN Address - ID/placeholder/dummy - No coins need to be in this wallet; it can remain empty
+* **ADDR1 - MN Address** - ID/placeholder/dummy - No coins need to be in this wallet; it can remain empty
-* ADDR2 - Deposit    - 50k Holder           - Put your staked coins here; later the 50k will go into a smart contract; rewards will show here
+* **ADDR2 - Deposit**    - 50k Holder           - Put your staked coins here; later the 50k will go into a smart contract; rewards will show here

 You will need both the **Public Key** and **Private Key** for both addresses.
 It is advise that you store all of this information somewhere safe, yet accessible.